2016 shooting of Dallas police officers: Effects on policing

 As a result of the shooting, local law enforcement officers worked more than $800,000 in overtime to help the DPD.
 This included $86,000 spent by the Dallas County Sheriff's Office, $88,000 spent by the Arlington Police Department, about $705,250 by DPD, and unknown sums by the Irving Police Department and the Dallas Fire-Rescue Department.

-Following this shooting and another in Baton Rouge, Louisiana, that killed three police officers and wounded three others, local law enforcement agencies across the U.S. began readjusting response strategies, with more officers being paired up in patrol vehicles.
+Following this shooting and another in Baton Rouge, Louisiana, that killed three police officers and wounded three others, local law enforcement agencies across the U.S. began re-adjusting response strategies, with more officers being paired up in patrol vehicles.
 (Note: While it was once standard practice to pair officers in patrol vehicles, budget cuts and other staffing demands prompted many police departments to implement more single-officer patrols.)
 Departments also began to increase security and surveillance at protest events against police.

 Within twelve days of the shooting, DPD received 467 job applications, representing a 344% increase from the 136 applications received by the department in June.
 In the months before the shooting, DPD, along with other police departments across the country, had been struggling to recruit new officers.
 DPD had to cancel academy classes because there were not enough applicants, and also struggled in retaining officers due to a low salary.
 On August 25, DPD announced their goal of hiring 549 officers by October 2017, though some police and City Council officials called the effort unrealistic due to the department's strict hiring requirements.